100 Notable alumni of

 -

-Eric Henry Liddell was a Scottish sprinter, rugby player and Christian missionary.
-Born in Qing China to Scottish missionary parents, he attended boarding school near London, spending time when possible with his family in Edinburgh, and afterwards attended the University of Edinburgh.
+Eric Henry Liddell was a Scottish sprinter, rugby player and a Christian missionary.
+Born in Tianjin, China to Scottish missionary parents, he attended a boarding school near London, spending time when possible with his family in Edinburgh, and afterwards attended the University of Edinburgh.

 -